UsingBlockchain/YourDLT/docs/start.md

       The health check process handles 'repeat' and custom 'openPort' services.

+  --noPassword
+      When provided, Bootstrap will not use a password, so private keys will be stored in plain text.
+Use with caution.

+  --password=password
+      A password used to encrypt and decrypt private keys in preset files like addresses.yml and preset.yml.
+Bootstrap prompts for a password by default, can be provided in the command line (--password=XXXX) or disabled in the command line (--noPassword).

+  --pullImages
+      It pulls the utility images from DockerHub when running the configuration.
+It only affects alpha/dev docker images.

   --report
       It generates reStructuredText (.rst) reports describing the configuration of each node.